smith11235/deep_import/TUTORIAL.md

 # Tutorial

+#### Code Robustness/RSpec
+- RSpec/BDD is the development process being used.
+- There are currently 170 specifications, with many more planned.

+    Finished in 32.74 seconds
+    170 examples, 0 failures, 29 pending

-### Install Deep Import Gem
+#### Install Deep Import Gem

 - gem deep_import, :git => 'smith11235/deep_import'

-### What is config/deep_import.yml
+#### What is config/deep_import.yml

-#### Purpose
+- a yaml formatted file of model names involved in batch import process
-- used by Deep Import railtie
+- used by Deep Import railtie to configure the rails application models
-- configurs what enhancements Deep Import makes to the applications Models
 - supports basic active-record associations
 	- has_many
 	- has_one
 	- belongs_to
-- allows transaction efficient batched loading of nested data
+- structure should be based on data input format

+#### Example config/deep_import.yml
+Should be based on your data format.

+    Parent:
+     Children:
+      GrandChildren:

+Each Parent has_many Children.
+Each Child has_many GrandChildren.<br />
+Each GrandChild belongs_to a Child.
+Each Child belongs_to a Parent.

 #### Example Xml Batch Input of Nested Data
 Provides a basis for your config/deep_import.yml